What are the chances of a normal fertile couple conceiving in one month?

 If infertile couples had 300 years in which to breed, most women would get pregnant without any treatment at all.
 Of course, time is at a premium, so the odds need to be improved - and this is where medical treatment comes in.

-A. If you have been having sexual intercourse two or three times a week at about the time of ovulation, without any form of birth control for a year or more and are not pregnant, you meet the definition of infertility.
+If you have been having sexual intercourse two or three times a week at about the time of ovulation, without any form of birth control for a year or more and are not pregnant, you meet the definition of infertility.
 Pregnancy may still occur spontaneously, but from a statistical point of view, the chances are decreasing and you may now want to consider seeking medical help.
 There is no "right" time to do so, and if it is causing you anxiety and worry, then you should consult a doctor.
 Even though you may be embarrassed and feel that you are the only ones in the world with the problem, you are not alone.
 Many couples experience infertility and many can be helped.

 Unfortunately, while infertility is always an important problem, it is usually never an urgent one.
 This often means that couples keep on putting off going to the doctor.
 Unfortunately many find that before they realize it, their chances of getting pregnant have started to decline, even before they have had a chance to consider treatment.
 Set your priorities, so that you have peace of mind knowing that you tried your best.
 After all, if you don't take care of your own infertility problem, who will?

-There are certain conditions that warrant seeing a doctor sooner:
+Conditions that warrant seeing a doctor sooner

 - Periods at three-week (or less) intervals